overte-org/overte-docs-sphinx/docs/source/host/maintain-domain/manage-visitors.rst

 3. Locate the user you would like to silence.
 4. Under the 'Admin' section, click the icon in the 'Ban' column.

-The user will not be able to enter the domain using the same account; however, they will still have access to other Vircadia domains.
+The user will not be able to enter the domain using the same account; however, they will still have access to other Overte domains.